CIRCOR International (NYSE:CIR) Issues FY 2021 Earnings Guidance

-CIRCOR International (NYSE:CIR) last issued its quarterly earnings data on Friday, November 12th.
-The industrial products company reported $0.50 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.56 by ($0.06).
-CIRCOR International had a positive return on equity of 18.58% and a negative net margin of 4.61%.
-During the same quarter in the prior year, the firm earned $0.36 earnings per share.
-On average, sell-side analysts forecast that CIRCOR International will post 1.73 earnings per share for the current fiscal year.

 A hedge fund recently raised its stake in CIRCOR International stock.
-BNP Paribas Arbitrage SA increased its holdings in CIRCOR International, Inc. (NYSE:CIR) by 178.3% in the 3rd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 19,502 shares of the industrial products company’s stock after purchasing an additional 12,495 shares during the period.
-BNP Paribas Arbitrage SA owned approximately 0.10% of CIRCOR International worth $644,000 at the end of the most recent quarter.
-Institutional investors and hedge funds own 94.27% of the company’s stock.
+Bank of New York Mellon Corp lifted its holdings in shares of CIRCOR International, Inc. (NYSE:CIR) by 2.4% in the 3rd quarter, according to its most recent Form 13F filing with the SEC.
+The firm owned 178,032 shares of the industrial products company’s stock after buying an additional 4,217 shares during the period.
+Bank of New York Mellon Corp owned approximately 0.88% of CIRCOR International worth $5,877,000 at the end of the most recent quarter.
+Institutional investors own 94.27% of the company’s stock.

 CIRCOR International, Inc engages in the provision of mission-critical flow control products and services for the Industrial and Aerospace & Defense markets.
 It operates through the following segments: Aerospace & Defense, and Industrial.
 The Aerospace and Defense segment is a diversified flow control technology platform.